 Gone are the days of the warm, face to face customer visits and timely feedback from your top reps.
 In their place are your channel partners, who provide limited comments, and prefer that you don’t directly call on their customers.
 Your relationship with the end user is a cold, distant past.
 However, all is not lost.
 Using these four techniques, you can rekindle this relationship by cultivating relationships with your channel partners, and demonstrate your commitment to their success.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Flip to the sales strategy section of the PDF and review the Channel Optimization phase on pages 290 – 298.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.

 Joint Sales Calls

 If your company’s channel management follows the Pareto Principle, where 80% of your channel revenue comes from the 20% of your partners, these are the firms you contact.
 Go out in the field with some of their best representatives, find out how their reps position your products, and shape your marketing with this message.
 To reciprocate, your product specialists and engineers should provide value to the customers and reps on the unique features that separate your product from the competition.